us4useu/arrus/docs/content/examples/check_probe.python.rst

 5. Remember to set proper *tx_frequency* (using --tx_frequency) when create a footprint or making tests without it
-(when footprint is used, tx/rx scheme parameters will be get from it).
+(when footprint is used, tx/rx scheme parameters will be taken from it).